- Academic Advising & Career Education

 Handshake is Academic Advising and Career Education's online career services management system that allows students to:

-As a faculty member you may obtain free access to PioneerJobs by contacting Sylvia Head at 510-885-2453.
+As a faculty member or student advisor, you may obtain free access to Handshake by contacting Sylvia Head at 510-885-2453.

 Career and internship fairs are an extremely effective way for employers to reach our students.
 Thousands of students attend our fairs every year.

-Employers contact AACE regularly, searching for opportunities to reachout out to your students.
-Oftentimes, the request is to have a professional come to your classroom to either talk about subject matter directly related to your course, or to simply come in and introduce students to career or internship opportunities.
+Employers contact AACE regularly, searching for opportunities to reach out to your students.
+Oftentimes, the request is to have a professional come to your classroom to either talk about the subject matter directly related to your course or to simply come in and introduce students to career or internship opportunities.
 If you are interested in having an employer visit your classroom, please contact firstname.lastname@example.org.

 Institutions of higher education should be interested in how their graduates are doing in the larger world after they leave.
 At Cal State East Bay, we survey our graduates shortly after they leave, to determine how many are employed, how many are continuing their education, and how many are still in search of adequate employment.
 AACE (Academic Advising and Career Education) has conducted these surveys off-and-on for the past 20 years.
 Below are the latest data collected that shows what CSEUB graduates are doing after graduation.